Head West to Spot a Spotted Towhee

 What Do Spotted Towhees Eat?

 Their diet primarily consists of insects, spiders, caterpillars, seeds, berries; sometimes small lizards or snakes.
-Backyard favorites include oats or flaxseed scattered on the ground, as well as suet.
-Psst—here’s the best way to attract birds that don’t visit bird feeders.
+Backyard favorites include oats or seeds scattered on the ground, as well as suet.

 Learn how to identify a chipping sparrow and a song sparrow.